MrOdie/Ruby/README.md

-# Ruby
+# Web Design
-This is a repository of Ruby code that I have been working on learning
+This is a repository of Websites that I have designed.